markr155/memory-game/README.md

 Have list of all pokemon
 pick random pokemon num = 4 + 2 \* currentround
-render list of pokemon in a random order
+render list of pokemon in a random order on click, check if card has been clicked before if card has been clicked then game over, show reset modal if card has not been clicked, check if all cards are clicked

 Components:
 Header, includes instruction text